IDinsight/ask-a-question/load_testing/README.md

 # Load Testing

-This is the readme for AAQ Load Testing.

 ## What is this?

 This submodule extends the core functionality of the `locust` load-testing library to run multiple load-tests in succession and collect and save results to file.